seuvitor/RepData_PeerAssessment1/PA1_template.md

 we have 2304 missing values on the steps variable, 0 missing from date and 0 missing from interval.

-We create a new dataset in which we replace those missing values for the mean steps (across all days) taken on the corresponding 5-minute interval.
+We create a new dataset in which we **replace those missing values for the mean steps (across all days) taken on the corresponding 5-minute interval**.

 ```r